mysterious-coding/base_entranced/README.md

 Mapmakers can set the new `siegeTeamSwitch` key in `worldspawn`, which forces the server to execute `/g_siegeTeamSwitch` to a desired number.
 If this key is not set, it will default to 1 (JK3 default).

+Mapmakers can set the new `mapversion` key in `worldspawn`, which lets everyone know in the serverinfo what version of the map is currently in use on the server.

 Mapmakers can add some new extra flags to .scl siege class files for additional control over siege classes:
 * `ammoblaster <#>`
 * `ammopowercell <#>`